Get notified of page updates

 Keytruda is given intravenously (IV) every three to six weeks depending on the dose.
 More than 20 percent of patients in this study reported side effects.
 Reported side effects included fatigue, nausea, constipation, diarrhea, decreased appetite, rash, vomiting, cough, difficult breathing, fever, hair loss, nerve pain, inflammation, headache, abdominal pain, joint and muscle pain, weight loss and insomnia.

-The approval of Keytruda may potentially change standard treatment for TNBC.
+The approval of Keytruda may potentially change standard treatment for early-stage TNBC.

 Strengths and limitations